-- 2.22.1 Subcontracting. - a.
+2.22.1 Subcontracting.

+a.
 This section prescribes policies and procedures for consent to subcontract and for review, evaluation and approval of contractor's purchasing systems.
-Subcontracting policies and procedures addressed herein are based upon references (u) section 2306, (v) section 254, and (m).
-Subcontract consent for repair and overhaul contracts under evolving maintenance strategies require an increased effort by the Contract Administration staff due to: - (1) Even though over 50% of the dollars associated with repair and overhaul contracts are for labor, in many cases the emerging contract strategies have significantly increased the level of subcontracting by the prime contractor. - (2) Many repair and overhaul contracts are PSIA or multiple award contracts wherein the subcontractors are often parties to the Basic Agreements and
+Subcontracting policies and procedures addressed herein are based upon references (ad), (ae) and (p).
+Subcontract consent for repair and overhaul contracts under evolving maintenance strategies require an increased effort by the Contract Administration staff due to:

-Terms and Condition established in the original solicitation.
-For Headquarters procured PSIA contracts, the prime contractor is required to subcontract at least 40 percent of the work to small business.
+- (1) Even though over 50% of the dollars associated with repair and overhaul contracts are for labor, in many cases the emerging contract strategies have significantly increased the level of subcontracting by the prime contractor. - (2) Many repair and overhaul contracts are PSIA or multiple award contracts wherein the subcontractors are often parties to the Basic Agreements and Terms and Condition established in the original solicitation.
+For Headquarters procured PSIA contracts, the prime contractor is required to subcontract at least 40 percent of the work to small business. - b.

-- b.
 Contractors generally attempt to award at least the major subcontracts shortly after receiving award of the prime contract.
 For this reason, the NSA should expect and be prepared to provide prompt service in order to avoid delaying the contractor. - c.
 Subcontract consent is not the sole responsibility of the Contracts Department.
 Other departments within the NSA should be involved to ensure that all pertinent aspects for which they are responsible are adequately covered in subcontracts.
-All departments involved in subcontract consent must develop and use checklists to assist in their reviews.

-2.22.2 Consent Requirements.
+All departments involved in subcontract consent must develop and use checklists to assist in their reviews. - 2.22.2 Consent Requirements.
 If the contractor has an approved purchasing system, consent is required for subcontracts specifically identified by the Contracting Officer in the subcontracts clause of the contract.
 The Contracting Officer may require consent to subcontract if the Contracting Officer has determined that an individual consent action is required to protect the Government adequately because of the subcontract type, complexity or value, or because the subcontract needs special surveillance.
 These can be subcontracts for critical systems, subsystems, components or services.
-Subcontracts may be identified by subcontract number or by class of items (e.g., subcontracts for engines on a prime contract for airframes).
+Subcontracts may be identified by subcontract number or by class of items (e.g., subcontracts for engines on a prime contract for airframes). - a.

-- a.
 If the contractor does not have an approved purchasing system, consent to subcontract is required for cost-reimbursement, time-and-materials, labor-hour or letter contracts, and also for un-priced actions (including un-priced modifications and un-priced delivery orders) under fixed-price contracts that exceed the simplified acquisition threshold, for: - (1) Cost-reimbursement, time-and-materials or labor-hour subcontracts. - (2) DoD, fixed-price subcontracts that exceed the greater of the simplified acquisition threshold or 5 percent of the total estimated cost of the contract. - b.
 The Contracting Officer's written authorization for the contractor to purchase from Government sources constitutes consent. - c.
-Refer to the specific contract clauses actually included in each contract to ascertain specific subcontract consent requirements.

-2.22.3 Additional Regional Maintenance Center Consent Procedures.
-The RMC must prepare a local instruction that delineates the field activity organizational responsibilities for conducting required subcontract consent reviews.
+Refer to the specific contract clauses actually included in each contract to ascertain specific subcontract consent requirements. - 2.22.3 Additional Regional Maintenance Center Consent Procedures.
+The RMC must prepare a local instruction that delineates the field activity organizational responsibilities for conducting required subcontract consent reviews. - a.
+ACOs must give the contractor's request for consent equal review, whether the ACO has consent authority or must endorse the request(s), to the PCO.
+The ACO